Skip to main content

 Source

-pub fn get_cow(self, idx: isize) -> Option<Cow<'static, str>>
+pub fn get_cow(self, idx: isize) -> Option<Cow<'a, str>>

 Returns Cow::Borrowed for UTF-8 strings (zero-copy), Cow::Owned for non-UTF-8 strings (translated via Rf_translateCharUTF8).
 Returns None if out of bounds or NA_character_.